radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 14. Click **Save**.

 15. To test, logout of the Control Panel and login with a user that is a member of one of your existing groups.
-Make sure the user can perform the activities associated with their role as outlined in [Delegated Administration Roles]().
+Make sure the user can perform the activities associated with their role as outlined in [Delegated Administration Roles](#delegated-administration-roles).
 Remember, you must either use the full user DN as the login name, or define the proper User to DN mapping rules to allow the user to login with just an “ID”.

 ![An image showing ](Media/Image3.9.jpg)

-Figure 3.9: Example of User Login with Full DN
+Figure 9: Example of User Login with Full DN

 #### Delegated Administration Roles